 $15,216.
 That number reflects the average US household credit card debt among indebted households.
 That’s a scary number, and it means that for every household with $1,000 in debt, there’s another household with over $30,000 in debt.

 Why is credit card debt so high?
 After dramatically reining in credit card issuance during the recession, some banks have started to loosen things up a bit.
-In fact, nearly 30% of cards issued in Q4 2012 went to subprime borrowers.

 If you’re one of the many households struggling with credit card debt, you need to know you’re not alone.
 Credit card debt is a slippery slope, and it’s easier than it should be to get caught up in late fees, interest rates, and mounting bills.
 Before you know it, what felt like perfectly reasonable purchases turn into looming debts.
 It’s intimidating, and it can feel like there’s no way out.